expo/orbit/README.md

 <p align="center">Launch builds and start simulators from your menu bar</p>

-Orbit is currently in the experimental phase and, as of now, it is only compatible with macOS.
-We have exciting plans to integrate Orbit further into the Expo ecosystem and add even more features, such as connecting your Expo account to display recent builds and allowing you to launch them directly from the Menu Bar.
+Orbit is a menu bar app designed to make your development workflow even faster, allowing you to launch builds and run Snack projects on your devices and simulators with ease.
+At this point in time, Orbit is only compatible with macOS but we have exciting plans to integrate it further into the Expo ecosystem and add even more features.
 Try out Expo Orbit now, explore its capabilities, and share your feedback.
 Your input will shape the future of this tool and guide us on where to take it next.

 ## Install